symfony/symfony-docs/book/part12.rst

     $framework->handle($request)->send();

-Having a more concise front controller means that you can have more than one for a single application.
+Having a concise front controller allows you to have several front controllers for a single application.
 Why would it be useful?
 To allow having different configuration for the development environment and the production one for instance.
 In the development environment, you might want to have error